naala89/apiopenstudio/src/wiki/running-apiopenstudio/user-roles-and-permissions.md

 To assign a role to a user, visit admin -> user-roles.

-The following are default roles that Core GaterData uses, and should not be be altered.
+The following are default roles that Core ApiOpenStudio uses, and should not be be altered.

 Administrator
 -------------